polkadot-assurance-legion/pal-docs/how_to_apply.md

      - Don't forget to mention that you are applying under PAL
 4. Fill out the PAL Application Form to apply for funding
 5. Once approved, initiate your audit
-     - Handle all contractual obligations with the auditor
+     - Handle the contract and all resulting obligations with the auditor
      - Handle the payment to the auditor in the requested currency
      - Keep in touch with the auditor to answer any questions
      - Respond to audit findings and prepare fixes